Ceramic tile shower ideas that will inspire your bathroom and shower remodel in Queens, Manhattan, or Brooklyn, are right here, on our blog.

-Whether you’re preparing for an occasional upgrade to make your shower fresher and more appealing or you are planning a thorough and much needed remodel, we bring you the best ceramic tile shower ideas, modern bathroom tile designs, and a plethora of useful information that you will need before and during the remodeling process.
+Whether you’re preparing for an occasional upgrade to make your shower fresher and more appealing, or you are planning a thorough and a much-needed remodel, we bring you the best ceramic tile shower ideas, modern bathroom tile designs, and a plethora of useful information that you will need before and during the remodeling process.

 Ceramic Tile Shower Ideas for Small Bathrooms

 The greatest worry when planning to remodel a small bathroom is how to make it look and feel more spacious.
 You can follow the basic rule in interior design that everyone knows of — use light colors to open up the room and make it lighter and wider.
-If you have a small bathroom, don’t use dark colors because you will box it in.
+If you have a small bathroom, don’t use dark colors because you will box it in but rather follow our tile shower ideas for small bathrooms.

 Using ceramic tile in white and other light colors will help.
-However, colors are not the only way to make your bathroom spacious and bright.
+However, tiled showers for small bathrooms will not use only colors to make your bathroom spacious and bright.
 The way you’re laying out the tiles and their size will also help, much more than you think.

-Play safe and choose white ceramic tile for your small bathroom.
+When choosing bathroom tile design ideas for small bathrooms, you can play safe and pick white ceramic tile for your small bathroom.
 This shower looks fantastic thanks to simple but classy Arabesque white ceramic tile.
 Use your shower wall to create a practical storage space like this cute nook for bath necessities.

-Make your walk-in shower feel larger and more spacious than it actually is.
-Use ceramic tile n shower walls but don’t use just any white ceramic tile.
+Small bathroom shower ideas most often include suggestions on how to make your space appear larger than it actually is.
+Make your walk-in shower feel larger and more spacious.
+Use ceramic tile on shower walls but don’t use just any white ceramic tile.
 Oversize white ceramic tile laid in a staggered brick pattern will change the overall look not just of your shower but the whole bathroom.

 Not all small showers are the same nor they should be.
 If you have a small bathroom, be creative when planning the space.
 This shower with small white quartz shower bench next to a window defines a perfect, cozy shower nook.
 Gray subway tiles create a nice contrast.